Barkhola Assembly constituency

-Barkhola Assembly constituency is one of the 126 Assembly constituencies in the North-East Indian state of Assam.
+Barkhola is one of the 126 Assembly constituencies in the North-East Indian state of Assam.

 Overview

 As per orders of the Delimitation Commission, No.14 Barkhola Assembly constituency is composed of the following: Barkhola thana and circle Nos.
 20, 21, 22 and 38 in Silchar thana in Silchar sub-division.

 Barkhola Assembly constituency is part of No. 2 Silchar Lok Sabha constituency.